 Design and Technology/Biology KS3: The science behind fat

 Comedian and CBBC star Johnny Cochrane explains his fondness for fast food and curry.
+Meanwhile, Stefan Gates shows how much fat is contained in one portion of chicken korma.

 Stefan Gates demonstrates how much exercise you have to do to burn off high-fat foods, and discusses the long term health risks of putting on weight.